-- PlasmaChain staking is live.
+- LOOM staking for delegators is now live.
 Learn how to stake your Loom tokens and help secure the network.

 Before we dive in, let’s start with a little background…

 Last week, we released the Alpha version of Zombie Battleground, the world’s first truly scalable blockchain game.

 When we say “truly scalable”, what we mean is that unlike the blockchain games we’ve seen up until now, Zombie Battleground looks and feels exactly like any normal mobile or PC game.